 - The code to be written in React Native is usually larger as compared to the code required in the development of a Hybrid app on Cordova.
 In such cases, the assessment of the validation layout also must be considered.

 - All the endpoints offered by the backend must be checked.
-Other vitals like understanding the data structure, connecting the entities, handling of the logic, etc. must be considered during estimating the project.
+Other vitals like understanding the data structure, connecting the entities, handling the logic, etc. must be considered during estimating the project.

 Utilization of stateless components

 A stateless component means that the components don’t extend any class.
 These always render the same thing and print out only what is provided to them through props.
-These are also called as dumb components.
+These are also known as dumb components.
 But, stateless components can be implemented faster, reduce the amount of boilerplate code to be written, and enable easy testing.
 In the app creation process, it is advisable to use pure components instead of stateless components.
 This is so because, for stateless components, rendering happens after the re-rendering of the parent component.
 But for pure components, re-rendering takes place when a change is detected in the states or props.

 Not verifying external module codes